 window-CC Snapshot-based

-Union over window $W$ Maximal $X\subseteq V$ such that $X$ forms a static connected component in the union graph $G^{\cup W}=\;\bigcup_{t\in W} G_t$ for a given window $W$.
+Union over window $W$ Maximal $X\subseteq V$ s.t. $X$ forms a static connected component in the union graph $G^{\cup W}=\;\bigcup_{t\in W} G_t$ for a given window $W$.
 Ignores temporal order; useful as a coverage baseline.

-temporal-vertex CC Time-expanded graph Maximal $X\subseteq V\times [\Lambda]$ such that $X$ is a static connected component in the static expansion of $\mathcal{G}$.
-Since these are static cc in a static graph, they partition $V\times[\tau]$.
+temporal-vertex CC Time-expanded graph Maximal $X\subseteq V\times [\Lambda]$ s.t. $X$ is a static connected component in the static expansion of $\mathcal{G}$.
+As they are static cc in a static graph, they partition $V\times[\tau]$.

 Notes.